First create a new project

 Group and Role: These are for selecting user groups and roles, as defined in Admin > People > Groups and Roles.
 The need for this field is rare, it is fairly unlikely you will use these field types.

-Document: This is for selecting a document from the Documents application.
+Document: Allows a user to select a file from the Documents application.

 File upload: This is for uploading a file directly to the form, however - only use this field type if you want to be able to hide this file upload later.
-The form will have a file upload section anyway, visible to all users who can see the form.
-You would only want to use this file upload field type if, for example, you only want the individual submitting the form and anyone in the Managers role to be able to see this file that's being uploaded here, but for anyone else you don't want them to see it.
+The form will have a file upload section anyway, visible to all those with 'attach files' permission in the rights table.
+You would only want to use this file upload field type if, for example, you only want the individual submitting the form and anyone in the 'Managers' role to be able to see this file that's being uploaded here, but for anyone else you don't want them to see it.

 Do keep this in mind, as 9 out of 10 times it is better to use the standard File Upload section at the bottom of the form - i.e. do not use this field type in most cases.